imno1234/ECG_1D/README.md

-1D ECG classifier based on 'https://github.com/cph-cachet/LocalLeadAttention'
+1D ECG classifier based on https://github.com/cph-cachet/LocalLeadAttention
+PTB-XL dataset is used in training